They got video of it now and then the cable networks.

 I don't want to be mean to anybody.

-They won't take a stand on anything until the majority is coalesced, and then they get behind that, whatever it is.
+They won't take a stand on anything until the majority is coalesced and then they get behind that, whatever it is.

-And neither that's right, conflict resolution graduates is who they are.
+And neither, that's right, conflict resolution graduates is who they are.

-End up they have no confidence, they've got they've got nothing firm or solid that they believe in.
+They've got nothing firm or solid that they believe in.

-And this is exactly what I am attempting to capture in my caricature of these people when I go into what uh Stan in Las Vegas accused me yesterday of a lispy gay voice.
+And this is exactly what I am attempting to capture in my caricature of these people when I go into what Stan in Las Vegas accused me yesterday of a lispy gay voice.

-If you can write in this tone, and of course this idiot in the LA Times can, you can become a third-level columnist for the LA Times.
+If you can write in this tone, and of course this idiot in the LA Times can, you can become a third-level columnist for the L.A.
+Times.

 Should the country so lose its mind and elect another Clinton, you could even become a White House speechwriter.

-For now, you can hear the poster child for this sexless cohort and Joel Stein's dulcet voice quavering and halting and rising to a falling lilting question as Hugh Hewitt exposes the nothingness at Stein's core in question after question.
+For now, you can hear the poster child for this sexless cohort and Joel Stein's dulcet voice quavering and halting and rising to a falling, lilting question as Hugh Hewitt exposes the nothingness at Stein's core in question after question.

 He was on Hugh Hewitt's radio show and admitted he didn't even know what he's talking about.